The Complete Guide: Setting Up TRX for Home Workouts

 Everything you need to know so you can setup your home TRX system fast!

-You can set up your home TRX system in any doorway within your home as long as the door locks.
 It’s important the door locks so you can safely secure the straps & reduce the chance of the door popping open.

 It’s important to note that since we’re setting up a one-sided anchor point (doorway), you want to ensure that it’s 7-9ft off the ground and can support your body weight.